 A phone call is the most effective way to contact a legislator when advocating on a specific issue or bill.
 It is helpful for many people to prepare beforehand.
 Here is a sample script:

-"Hello Senator [Last Name].
-My name is [your name here], and I am a New Hampshire resident.
+"Hello [Senator or Representative] [Last Name].
+My name is [your name here], and I am a New Hampshire resident living in the town of [your town here].

 I am calling to ask you to fully fund the Alcohol Fund with 5% of the gross profits of liquor sales.

-• If the Alcohol Fund is restricted to opioid use only, it is anticipated that more than half of the state's 21 recovery organizations will close.
+- If the Alcohol Fund is funded by Opioid Abatements Funds and therefore restricted to opioid use only, it is anticipated that more than half of the state's 21 recovery organizations will close.

 Thank you for your time and consideration on this issue."